Daniel-KM/Omeka-S-module-Mirador/README.md

 ```

 #### Mirador 4.0

+The settings are similar to 3.4.3 (for example for max zoom pixel ratio), but
+there are some changes and new ones.

 The parameters used to config the viewer can be found in in the [recipes] and in
 the details of the file [settings.js].